-Committing rape does not automatically result in a nondischargeable debt for infliction of “willful and malicious” injury under Section 523 (a)(6), according to Judge Sarah A. Hall (Hagmaier v.
+Committing rape does not automatically result in a non-dischargeable debt for infliction of “willful and malicious” injury.
+This is under Section 523 (a)(6), according to Judge Sarah A. Hall (Hagmaier v.
 Cooley, 15-1214 (W.D.
 Okla.
-May 12, 2016)
+May 12, 2016) (case reference)

-Judge blamed poor lawyering.
-Judge Hall said that the plaintiff “utterly failed to focus on proving [the perpetrator’s] intent”.
+Judge blames poor lawyering.
+Judge Hall states that the plaintiff “utterly failed to focus on proving [the perpetrator’s] intent”.

-It appears from this case that the perpetrator of rape can discharge the debt that the victim is awarded in damages by showing that there was no intent to harm or anticipate injury.
+In this case, the perpetrator of rape can discharge the debt that the victim is awarded in damages.
+They must show that there was no intent to harm or anticipate injury.
 Judge Hall believes that someone can commit rape without intending to injure.

 Victims can suffer twice: